 Days 14 & 15: SAHARA EXPLORATION Mauritania

 Visit on Nouadhibou on the spectacular “Golf du levrier”.
 Market and time to buy Ouguiya the local currency.
-In the afternoon drive south and overnight in Chami.
+In the afternoon we will drive south and stay overnight at Cap Tafarit hotel facing the Ocean.
 Next morning, thanks to the experience of our staff, we will make or own way tracing an unmarked path in the sand ocean of Inchiri region, one of the least known parts of Mauritanian desert.
-To cross long ranges of dunes, we will decrease the tire pressure, GPS, maps, compass will assist our land-navigation in an untouched geological universe.
-Day 14 dinner and overnight at the new Hotel Iouik at Chami, day 15 dinner and overnight at Sahara hotel all recent hotel with air-conditioned self-contain rooms.
+To cross long ranges of dunes, we will decrease the tire pressure, GPS, maps and, compass will assist our land-navigation in an untouched geological universe.
+Day 14 dinner and overnight stay at the fix camp in Tafarit, facing the Ocean in the spectacular Banc d’Arguin.

 Day 16: ADRAR: DUNES AND MOUNTAINS Mauritania

 An absolute “out of any track” itinerary will find the way through high dunes.
-Erg Amatlich is one of the most beautiful dune ranges in Mauritania The Sahara can make travellers to feel like to be the first person on a planet.
-We will be able to discover traces of thousands of years old human presence as stone tools and shards of potteries.
+Erg Amatlich is one of the most beautiful dune ranges in Mauritania, the Sahara can make a traveller feel like the first person on a planet.
+We will be able to discover traces of thousand year old human presence such as stone tools and shards of potteries.
 When some rare graze will appear, we will discover some nomadic settlements.
 These human encounters, after the deep silence of the Sahara, are intense.
 We will enter in the scenic landscape the Adrar massif: valleys, high mountains, yellow sand dunes, peaks of dark and red rock.
-We will visit remotes oasis and tiny adobe villages.
+We will visit remote oasis and tiny adobe villages.

 Day 17: CHINGUETTI, THE OASIS Mauritania